2010 Simon & Schuster Publishing

 "There yet remains one subject walled off from serious study by Shakespeare scholars: the authorship question.
 More than one fellow Shakespearean was disheartened to learn that I was committing my energies to it, as if somehow I was wasting my time and talent, or worse, at risk of going over to the dark side.
 I became increasingly interested in why this subject remains virtually taboo in academic circles, as well as in the consequences of this collective silence.
 One thing is certain: the decision by professors to all but ignore the authorship question hasn't made it disappear.
 If anything, more people are drawn to it than ever."(emphasis mine)

 The ramifications of casually dismissing the issue--and those who so zealously pursue it-- are brought home in Shapiro's account of meeting with a group of nine year olds at an elementary school to discuss the poetry of Shakespeare.
 Upon asking if anyone had questions...

 "...a quiet boy on my left raised his hand and said: 'My brother told me that Shakespeare didn't write Romeo and Juliet.
 Is that true?' "

-Oxfordian blogger William Ray writes [about Anonymous]: "This is one of the few instances where the artistic community is going to revolutionize the Western world's educational system." (source-Wikipedia)
+Oxfordian blogger William Ray writes about the film, Anonymous: "This is one of the few instances where the artistic community is going to revolutionize the Western world's educational system." (source-Wikipedia)

 As an educator, such crowing about fictionalized 'history' and 'facts' is, to say the least, disturbing to me.
 Enter, James Shapiro and Contested Will.